gabrielsantosr/AzureCredentialLess/README.md

 Same thing can be applied to ERPs.

 ## Scenario.
-In the tenant of a company (let's call it "PROVIDER"), there is a Function App that needs to interact with CRMs of their customers.
+In the tenant of a company (let's call it "PROVIDER"), there is a Function App that needs to interact with CRMs of its customers.

 ## What is necessary in PROVIDER's tenant:
 - Function app